tradingview-pine-seeds/docs/README.md

 > [!WARNING]
 > __The creation of new repositories has been suspended__.
 We will continue to support the existing repositories.
 If you have questions or need assistance with your current repositories, contact us at
 > pine.seeds@tradingview.com.
-You can expect a response within one business day after submitting your request
+You can expect a response within one business day after submitting your request.
+Additionally, if you are interested in having Pine Seeds back, please fill out this [Google Form](https://docs.google.com/forms/d/1qj6dVQdK3pPiTAd8CSi0jeE8DvhJbr-yfs061loAnxo) to leave your contact details and feedback.
+We appreciate your input and will consider it in our future developments.

 ## Overview